 The LAR provides that unaccompanied children are accommodated in families of relatives, foster families, child shelters of residential type, specialised orphanages or other facilities with special conditions for unaccompanied children.
 In practice, none of these opportunities are used or applied.

 A safe zone for unaccompanied children in the refugee reception centre (RRC) of Sofia at the Voenna Rampa shelter with capacity to accommodate 150 children is available since mid-2019, where children are provided round-the-clock care and support tailored to their needs.
 However, only unaccompanied children originating from Afghanistan, Iran and Pakistan are accommodated in this centre.
-This being said, some Afghan children were also accommodated in other reception centres such as the RRC of Harmanli in 2020.
-A second safe-zone at the RRC Sofia, in the Ovcha Kupel shelter, opened on 20 January 2020 to accommodate children originating from Arab speaking countries.
-Both safe-zones are operated by the International Organisation for Migration (IOM) Bulgaria and funded by AMIF, and will be extended until 2022.
+This being said, some Afghan children were also accommodated in other reception centres such as the RRC of Harmanli in 2021.
+A second safe-zone at the RRC Sofia, in the Ovcha Kupel shelter, opened on 20 January 2020 with capacity to accommodate 138 children hosts primarily children originating from Arab speaking countries.
+Both safe-zones are operated by the International Organisation for Migration (IOM) Bulgaria and funded by AMIF, and has been extended at least until the end of 2022.

 Reception of victims of violence